apache/streampipes/streampipes-extensions/streampipes-connectors-opcua/src/main/resources/org.apache.streampipes.sinks.databases.jvm.opcua/documentation.md

 ## Description

-Stores events in an Apache CouchDB database.
+Allows to write events to an OPC-UA server.

 ***